Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- In 65 of 82 games this season, Boston and its opponents have gone over 213.5 points.
+- Boston's games this season have featured more combined points than this contest's total of 214.5 points 65 times.

-- Boston has an average total of 229.4 in its games this year, 15.9 more points than this matchup's over/under.
+- The average total in Boston's outings this year is 229.4, 14.9 more points than this game's over/under.

 Celtics vs 76ers Additional Info